nuc134r/nuc134r.github.io/index.md

 An experienced .NET developer with a willing to make world better.
 I'm currently living in Moscow, Russia.

 ### A Brief Story
 I touched code when I was 13.
-It was a scripting language in Flash movies drawing program.
+It was a scripting language in Flash movie drawing program.
 My first serious programming language was C#.
 Making experiments through creating simple programs with Windows Forms and (some) WPF I got pretty ready to quit middle school after 9th grade to join Moscow University College of IT.
 Now I'm going through the last semester and doing my [diploma project in full stack JavaScript](https://github.com/nuc134r/school-portal).

 ### Skills
 * Windows, Office, Chrome and Visual Studio w/ ReSharper power user